 The emission that is groomed away can be at any angle and its treatment requires going beyond collinear calculations.
-Only the $\mathcal{F}^{\text{pass}}(z,\rho)$ term is directly related to $B^{q,\text{(ab.)}}_2$, while the $\mathcal{F}^{\text{fail}}(z,\rho)$ is a necessary part of recovering the full mMDT jet mass result including its leading-logarithmic terms.
+Only the $\mathcal{F}^{\text{pass}}(z,\rho)$ term is directly related to $B^{q,\text{(ab.)}}_2$, while the $\mathcal{F}^{\text{fail}}(z_p,\rho)$ is a necessary part of recovering the full mMDT jet mass result including its leading-logarithmic terms.

 Similarly for virtual corrections we needed to consider two distinct terms: firstly there is the standard one-loop correction to the Born process ($q\bar{q}$ production) and secondly there is the one-loop correction to a $1 \to 2$ collinear splitting.
 Again, it is only the latter contribution that is relevant to $B^{q,\text{(ab.)}}_2$, while the former is needed as part of obtaining the full NNLL result for the mMDT $\rho$ distribution.
 Performing the order $\alpha_s^2$ calculation and subtracting the NLL result, which arises entirely from the approximation of emissions strongly-ordered in angle, we obtained the relevant contribution to $B_2^{q}$, alongside NNLL ``clustering" corrections.
 Upon combining with the $C_F^2$ term from the $C_F \left(C_F-C_A/2 \right)$ channel we recovered,